nov-lang/nov/README.md

   called expression statement and it's fine to ignore their result just to trigger the side effects of evaluating the expression) (actually yes, we shouldn't ignore a non () return)
-- compilation error when trying to add/compare value of different type if there is no method for the operator and underlying type. e.g. it is possible to do "a" * 3 if String.mul(String, int) or Integer.mul(int, String) is implemented.
 - add operator overloading:
+  - compilation error when trying to use an operator for values of different types
+  - compilation error when trying to use an operator that is not defined for the said value
-  - note for bytecode, replace add, etc... bytecode with function call, try to find a way to make function calls or at least these kind of function call extra lightweight
+  - try to find a way to make function calls or at least these kind of function call extra lightweight
   - implem `>=`, `==`, `<`, etc... with Object.order() wich should return a std.math.Order
-  - `+` binary op is syntaxic sugar for Object.add
+  - `+` binary op is syntaxic sugar for Object.add, or iadd/fadd for int/float
   - `!` postfix unary op is syntaxic sugar for Object.unwrap (idk about name, should only be available for Result and Option)
   - How to handle string * int?
-    - handle Object.add(a: Object, b: OtherObject), make it clear in the doc/language that this is possible, look at rust traits
+    - handle Object.mul(a: Object, b: OtherObject), make it clear in the doc/language that this is possible, look at rust traits (no)
     - just disallow and compile error (no)
+    - just add a method (yes, String.repeat())
   - How to handle int + float? or big_int + int?
-    - have to cast variable e.g. `3.to(BigInt)`
+    - have to cast variable e.g. `3.to(float)` or builtin
-    - have seemless transition between numbers types, at least for int and big int
+    - have seemless transition between numbers types, at least for int and uint
+    - for big_int use addScalar
+- disallow operation between int and floats? what about between int and uint?
-- automatically convert int to big int on arithmetic overflow instead of crashing, big int has the same type as int (in user program) but not the same representation
+- automatically convert int to big int on arithmetic overflow instead of crashing, big int has the same type as int (in user program) but not the same representation (no this is cool imo but too much overhead)
-- remove uint? (yes, remove uint value and use raw u64 for both, the representation should be handled with the variable inner type (nan boxing is useless))
 - optimize tail call recursion
 - tree shaking
+- constant folding
 - The polymorphism in [Functions](#Functions) can be too weird and complex
   - maybe just do like zig and accept a type as parameter instead
   - just have generics and disallow polymorphism (no)